-For the most part, my childhood in Catholic parochial schools was a nightmare: almost from the get go – I was a rather shy, artistic, and introverted kid; I was woefully uncoordinated and completely disinterested in the typical games other boys would play during recess.
+For the most part, my childhood in Catholic parochial schools was a nightmare.
+Almost from the get-go I was a rather shy, artistic, and introverted kid.
+I was woefully uncoordinated and completely disinterested in the typical games other boys would play during recess.
 Of my earliest memories, I recall being alone a lot; occupying myself with drawing little pictures, making believe that my backyard was some faraway land, or endlessly daydreaming about being somewhere else.
-This unconscious inwardness made me uncomfortable around other children: I kept my face pointed downwards and continually stared at the floor; at times, I couldn’t speak – when a noise did come out of my mouth, it was usually a high-pitched and effeminate voice.
-Instinctively, other boys picked up on my apparent weakness and girlishness – making me the focal point of schoolyard bullying; it’s become a rather sad cliché among those who later become “gay,” but I loathed PE as I was always the last one picked for a team – even the girls were preferred by the athletic boy team captains; at those moments, I wanted to disintegrate into the ground beneath me; at the same time, I became obsessed with the 1939 film “The Wizard of Oz” and with the notion of going “over the rainbow.”
-My incipiently small circle of male friends consisted of other social rejects: a kid who was too fat, another who was too short, or a hyperactive skinny boy bordering on psychopathic.
-As we reached puberty, our one pivotal common interest was raiding and stealing pornographic magazines from either our fathers or our older brothers; in middle school, when my friends became more fascinated with living girls than static images – I remained hopelessly stunted; for, my feelings of rejection began to turn towards the boys who hated me; I wanted them to like me – more than anything.
+This unconscious inwardness made me uncomfortable around other children – I kept my face pointed downwards and continually stared at the floor.
+At times, I couldn’t speak.
+When a noise did come out of my mouth, it was usually a high-pitched and effeminate voice.
+Instinctively, other boys picked up on my apparent weakness and girlishness, making me the focal point of schoolyard bullying.
+It’s become a rather sad cliché among those who later become “gay,” I too loathed my physical education classes as I always ended up the last one picked for a team; even the girls were preferred by the athletic boy team captains.
+At those moments, I wanted to disintegrate into the ground beneath me.
+At the same time, I became obsessed with the 1939 film The Wizard of Oz and with the notion of going “Over the Rainbow.”
+My pitifully small circle of male friends consisted of other social rejects: a kid who was too fat, another who was too short, and a hyperactive skinny boy.
+As we reached puberty, our one pivotal common interest was stealing pornographic magazines from either our fathers, our older brothers, or the local convenience store.
+In middle school, when my friends became more fascinated with living girls than static images, I remained hopelessly stunted, for my feelings of rejection began to turn toward the boys who teased me – I wanted them to like me, more than anything.

-The following year, a new pastor arrived at the church: a bigger guy, more convivial, and decidedly less scary; during Mass, things immediately changed.
-At a Sunday service primarily reserved for families, the new priest invited the children of the congregation into the sanctuary; under the priest’s direction, the gaggle of squirmy kids linked hands around the altar, during the Our Father; I found myself holding the sweaty palm of another altar boy and the hand of a little girl.
-Back in the sacristy, before and after Mass, the altar boys were often crowed out by a throng of middle-aged female Eucharistic ministers; the priest was missing, usually bursting in at the last minute to throw on his chasuble, while the women, like an annoying and picking mother, endlessly directed our actions and or took over what before was our sole responsibility; i.e. preparing the cruets and taking out the altar linens.
-Rather quickly, with no priest requiring our involvement and after the invasion of the women, the altar boys began to drop out; soon, I was the only one left.
+The following year, a new pastor arrived at the church – a bigger man, more convivial, and decidedly less scary.
+During Mass, things immediately changed.
+At a Sunday service primarily reserved for families, the new priest invited the children from the congregation into the sanctuary; under the priest’s direction, a gaggle of squirmy kids linked hands around the altar, during the “Our Father.”
+I found myself holding the sweaty palm of another altar boy and the hand of a girl.
+Back in the sacristy, before and after Mass, the altar boys were often crowded out by a throng of middle-aged female Eucharistic ministers; the priest was missing, usually bursting in at the last minute to throw on his chasuble, while the women, like an annoying and picking mother, endlessly directed our actions and took over what before was our sole responsibility, i.e. preparing the cruets and taking out the altar linens.
+Rather quickly, with no priest requiring our involvement and after the invasion of the women, the altar boys began to drop out.
+Soon, I was the only one left.
 The male world I longed to be part of, and was for a memorable year, vanished forever.

-Later, I read and I studied – I found a handy pocket-sized translation of the Latin “Tridentine” Mass and endlessly poured over every word; my favorite part: a short set of statements and responses by the priest and the altar boy that almost immediately follows the Confiteor:
+Later, I read and I studied.
+I found a handy pocket-sized translation of the Latin “Tridentine” Mass and endlessly poured over every word; my favorite part, a short set of statements and responses by the priest and the altar boy that almost immediately follows the Confiteor:

 P. Show us, O Lord, Thy mercy.